BIIFSweden/SenolyticDetection/README.md

 <img width="477" alt="Screen Shot 2022-05-16 at 5 41 03 PM" src="https://user-images.githubusercontent.com/43760657/168631403-fa4f1d85-8062-4be4-a77a-670f177e48a7.png">

-4. Monitor the command prompt for updates on the program.
+4. Monitor the command prompt/terminal for updates on the program.

 ## Results